5tefan/ncagg/README.md

 Options:
   --sat [GOES-16]  Which satellite to use.
   --env TEXT       Which environment to use.
-  --datadir TEXT   Explicitly set your own directory to pull data from.
+  --datadir PATH   Explicitly set your own directory to pull data from.
-  --output TEXT    Override the output filename.
+  --output PATH    Override the output filename.
   --simple         No filling, no sorting, just aggregate.
   --debug          Enable verbose/debug printing.
   --help           Show this message and exit.